 A quick internet search will demonstrate the vast number of volunteering schemes offering the opportunity to work with wild animals.

-The Born Free Foundation has serious reservations about many projects which claim to deliver conservation benefits, believing that in some cases not only is the opposite true but that there are also negative welfare implications for the individual animals involved.
-Read more here >
+The Born Free Foundation has serious reservations about many projects which claim to deliver conservation benefits, believing that in some cases not only is the opposite true but that there can be negative welfare implications for the individual animals involved - Born Free’s guidance notes.

 Listed below are volunteer schemes offered by projects which the Born Free Foundation supports and which we believe deliver positive conservation and animal welfare benefits:

-Three-week to three-month opportunities are available for enthusiastic individuals who would like to help a new, exciting project in the heart of Malawi.
-The Lilongwe Wildlife Centre is being developed to care for the country's orphaned and injured animals; the mission being to return them to the wild wherever possible.
-The facility offers a unique opportunity for Malawians and international visitors to better understand and appreciate wildlife conservation, animal rehabilitation and the threats that the country’s wildlife faces and what they can do to conserve it.
+Two-week to three-month opportunities are available for enthusiastic individuals who would like to help this exciting project in the heart of Malawi.
+The Lilongwe Wildlife Centre was developed to care for the country's orphaned and injured animals; the mission being to return them to the wild wherever possible.
+The facility offers a unique opportunity for Malawians and international visitors to better understand and appreciate wildlife conservation, animal rehabilitation and the threats that the country’s wildlife faces.
 See the Lilongwe Wildlife Centre page for more details about the work being done by this project.

 Volunteers can chose from a variety of tasks working alongside their Malawian counterparts, including feeding, cleaning, enrichment, veterinary care, research, fundraising and education.
 A recently developed programme also offers opportunities for volunteers to join a community outreach team that will be taking environmental, health and conservation education into rural schools and communities.
 The programme shall also provide veterinary care for rural community domestic animals and animal welfare education.
 All volunteer contributions go directly to feeding and caring for the animals.

-Should you decide to volunteer with a project, we would urge you to seek professional advice regarding health matters as well as travel recommendations relating to the country and area concerned well in advance of travelling, make adequate insurance arrangements and take all sufficient precautions regarding your proposed stay.
-A good place to start would be the Foreign and Commonwealth Office website.
+Should you decide to volunteer with any of these projects, we would urge you to seek professional advice regarding health matters as well as travel recommendations relating to the country and area concerned well in advance of travelling, make adequate insurance arrangements and take all sufficient precautions regarding your proposed stay.

 Disclaimer: All arrangements for volunteers working with these projects will be between the individual volunteer and the project concerned and not with the Born Free Foundation.
 For this reason Born Free accepts no liability for any loss, harm or injury of any sort arising from, or in connection with, participation in the volunteer activity.